VladislavSevruk/GraphQlRequestBodyGenerator/ReadMe.md

 ### Input object value
-Input object value generation goes through fields that are declared at class or it superclasses and gets values from related setter methods (or field itself if no related setter found).
+Input object value generation goes through fields that are declared at class or it superclasses and gets values from related getter methods (or field itself if no related getter found).

 #### GqlField
 [GqlField](src/main/java/com/github/vladislavsevruk/generator/annotation/GqlField.java) annotation is also used for